 There is a small circuit block in the pouch, that provides all the brains, voltage regulation, and safety features.
 This ensures that the panels output the correct voltage and current.

-As I’m very safety conscious, I always travel with a small compact 1000 amp jump starter Not only does it jump start our car in an emergency but it will provide USB power output for all our devices.
-The DBpower 1200A is what I use and is the best of the bunch.
+As I’m very safety conscious, I always travel with a small compact jump starter Not only does it jump-start our car in an emergency but it will provide USB power output for all our devices.
+The DBpower mini jump starter 2500A is what I use and is the best of the bunch.

 I wanted a way to charge this up during the day without using a car battery.
 Hence the quest for the best solar powered USB fast charger for all our devices.

 So let’s check out the real world tests.

 These tests were done using an X-dragon USB detector at midday.
 I only had one of these but I have 2 USB battery booster packs that I use as a load tester.
 This way we make sure that we are pulling out the maximum load from of one of the USB ports on the Solar USB charger.

 Anker: Full sun 1.64A at 5v output this is winter sun so not the best summer full sun.
 But still, it’s good.
 The angle you point your panels at the sun makes the world of difference.